 Rose Hip foraging tips

 Do not harvest flowers or hips for edible reasons if you think that it may have been sprayed with pesticides or otherwise treated.
 For example, plant shops and nurseries often treat their roses, as do general landscapers.
-It is important to know the area you are foraging very well, which is why I keep many of my foraging activities to my yard!
+It is important to know the area you are foraging very well, which is why I keep many of my foraging activities limited to the boundaries of my yard!

 Roses have thorns, so either be ready to have sore, bleeding hands if you are like me and refuse to wear gloves.
 I haven’t found a pair that fits my small hands well enough to keep me dextrous.
 My roses and I get along well, but no matter how cautious I am, the thorns always leave their marks on my skin.
 I consider it part of the price for the sweet medicine I am gathering.